CasimirKaPazi/balhukbar/README.md

 bal'ukbar constructive grammar
 ==============================

 Version 0.2 (This is still a work in progress and not usable.
-Also these documents are by no means a formal description of the grammar, instead they are a dense definition of the language.
+Also this document is by no means a formal description of the grammar, instead it's a dense definition of the language.
 There are large portions missing, outdated, wrong and whatever.)

 Language of Ukbar
 -----------------

 Bal'ukbar (or "Palhuqpar") is a constructed language (conlang).
 To be more precise an engineered language.
-This means I am inventing (or mostly remixing) a speakable language and its associated culture.
-My current plan is to develop it to a point where I can start learning it.
+The current plan is to develop it to a point where it is possible to start learning it.

 Here, have an example:
 ﾂ･ﾏｰ･ｾ･ｦｴﾚ̥･ｿ̵ｮ̀･ﾅ̅ ･ ﾌｧ̊ﾌｧ̊｡
 **tu maa hi vo'ele corńa - huahua**
 [tu˦ maː i˦ ɸɔ.ʔɛ'lɛ tɕɔr'ɲa u'a.ua]
-tu maa hi (vo('ele) cor(ńa)) - (huahua)
+tu maa hi (vo('ele) cor(ńa)) - huahua
 listener.is.topic Q change towards.speaker-move to east windy
 "Will you come east to me, fast like the wind?"